What Does it Take to Be an Insurance Adjuster, Examiner, or Investigator?

 - Examine claims forms and other records to determine insurance coverage.

-What an Insurance Adjuster, Examiner, or Investigator Should Know
+What Every Insurance Adjuster, Examiner, or Investigator Should Know

 When polled, Insurance Adjusters, Examiners, and Investigators say the following skills are most frequently used in their jobs: